fbpx

 Don Choi

-In May 1979, Choi put on the first modern-era 48-hour race at track in Woodside, California.
-It was named David Copperfield Track Ultramarathons.
-Schwam competed in this historic race and was interested it going after the long-standing 24-hour world record of 106 miles.
+In May 1979, Choi put on the first modern-era 48-hour race on a track in Woodside, California.
+It was named “David Copperfield Track Ultramarathons.”
+Schwamcompeted in this historic race and was interested it going after the long-standing 24-hour world record of 106 miles.
 Twenty runners competed on the track.
-She did not get the 24-hour record but did set the first women’s world 48-hour best of 137 miles.
-Choi established a 48-hour men’s record of 204 miles.
+She did not get the 24-hour record, but did set the first modern-era women’s 48-hour world record of 137 miles.
+(In 1880, Amy Howard (1862-1885), of New York City, reached 165 miles in 48 hours).
+Choi established a modern-era 48-hour men’s record of 204 miles.
+(In February 1882, Charles Rowell (1852-1909) of England, ran 258.3 miles in 48 hours).

 Running 113 miles at Woodside

 A few months later in August, Choi put on another 48-hour race on the Woodside track which he called, “Daniel Boone/Lorna Doone Ultras.”
 Schwam was the overall winner for the 24-hour race, setting a women’s world record of 113 miles.
-She then continued on to reach 146 miles in 48 hours, for another record.
-Her 100-mile time was 19:03:06 and her 200 km time was recorded to be 27:52:26, establishing the first women’s world best for that distance.
+She then continued on to reach 146 miles in 48 hours, for another modern-era record.
+Her 100-mile time was 19:03:06 and her 200 km time was recorded to be 27:52:26, establishing the first known women’s world best for that distance.

 Choi put on yet another 48-hour race on the track in December.
-Schwam ran again but all the runners quit by 36 hours because of a torrential downpour that terribly flooded the track.
+Schwam ran again, but all the runners quit by 36 hours because of a torrential downpour that terribly flooded the track.
 She reached 87 miles.

 Trails

 While in California, Schwam started to run on trails.
 She discovered that running on trails was easier on her body.
 “On the road, when you start hurt, it’s hard to take the hurt away.”
 She had trained many miles on trails, including on the Western States 100 course.
-She signed up for the 1979 Western States 100, the second year the race was held.
+She signed up for the 1979 Western States 100, the second year the race was held and actually 89 miles.
 But she did not start because some nagging injuries got in the way.
 She explained, “A good time was out of the question.
 I didn’t want to put in the time schlocking in just to be able to say I’d finish.”

 But Schwam still preferred to race on roads and tracks.
 “I enjoyed the security of a track, knowing where you were all the time.
 Even on the roads, I preferred shorter loops, a mile or two, rather than longer loops.”